CAROLINE HELY HUTCHINSON Barrister

 Matrimonial and Family Issues

-Texan couple, for tax reasons, had relinquished US citizenship and also entered into a post nuptial agreement 5 years into their 20 year marriage separating ownership of property.
-H worth around £144m.
-Holman J upheld the post nuptial agreement on the basis that by its terms it allowed the W to elect to pursue financial remedies in divorce in preference to the compensation provided for in the agreement.
+Texan couple's post nuptial agreement allowed the W to elect to pursue financial remedies in divorce in preference to the compensation provided for in the agreement.
 However, had the agreement not allowed this, as on H’s interpretation, the judge would have found the PNA to be unfair and also that the W could not possibly have understood or been advised as to its import or she would not have signed it.

 This case was an unsuccessful attempt by W to set aside post nuptial agreement on grounds of duress or undue pressure.
 Mr Cusworth QC sitting as a deputy High Court Judge reviewed the authorities, including Lord Phillips in Radmacher (formerly Granatino) v Granatino UKSC 42, Ormrod J in Edgar v Edgar 1 WLR 1410 and Baron J in NA v MA EWHC 2900.